 Plateletpheresis is the process of removing whole blood from a donor, separating the blood into its components, keeping the platelets, and then returning the remaining blood components to the donor.
 The major components of whole blood are red cells, white cells, platelets and plasma. (www.universityhealthsystem.com)

 Jean’s grandson has been receiving gobs of platelet transfusions over the past four days, she said.
-“Its what's keeping him alive, she said.
+“It’s what's keeping him alive,” she said.

 Take that in.
 Blood donors save lives.
 I don’t know if Gabe has received my platelets from previous donations.
 But somebody has.
 And when I have given whole blood, my pints have been pumped into accident victims and surgery patients.

-s the deal: It costs you nothing but a little time.
+And here’s the deal: It costs you nothing but a little time.
 Whole blood donations take about 30 minutes start to finish, plateletpheresis takes two to three hours.
 The first 10 to 15 minutes is spent filling out a medical history questionnaire.
 A number of factors determine the time required for platelet donation.
 I typically do a double, which takes 90 minutes or more.
 I nap or read or watch Food Network TV, interspersing conversation with the staff.

 The result: You help save a human life.
 You give somebody a fighting chance. it truly is the gift of life.